AdguardTeam/KnowledgeBase/docs/general/license/what-is.md

 ## What is an AdGuard license

-A license is permission to use the AdGuard product, provided in accordance with the [End User License Agreement](https://adguard.com/eula.html).
+A license is a permission to use the AdGuard product, provided in accordance with the [End User License Agreement](https://adguard.com/eula.html).
 If bound to an email address, AdGuard licenses can be found in the user's [AdGuard account](https://my.adguard.com/).

 ## What types of AdGuard licenses exist